 This one’s long, friend—so grab your favorite drink, get cozy, and settle in!

-From eclectic Parisian finds to vintage styling ideas, we’re taking this antique bar cart, tea cart, and serving cart from the porch to the living room (with plenty of hot cocoa along the way).
+From eclectic Parisian finds to creative vintage bar cart styling ideas, we’re transforming this antique bar cart, tea cart, and serving cart from the porch to the living room (with plenty of hot cocoa along the way).

 And trust me, there are a few surprises you won’t see coming!